 Sale High School prides itself on its examinations process and procedures.
-Through out the academic year students will undergo asessements under examination conditions in preparation for their GCSE Examinations.
+Throughout the academic year students will undergo asessements under examination conditions in preparation for their GCSE Examinations.

-On this page you will find information regarding GCSE examinations procedures.
 If you require further information or have concerns please contact our Examination Officer.

 Collecting Examination Results 2017